 It’s very important to keep gutters clean and water flowing smoothly.
 Because when the water overflows, the fascia board is the first place that water will go.
-Not only does this result in damaged fascia, but from there it can travel to the soffits and work its way down inside your walls where it can harm studs and drywall, costing you lots more money.
+Not only does this result in damaged fascia, but from there it can travel and work its way down inside your walls where it can harm studs and drywall, costing you lots more money.

 To keep your overhangs safer for people and looking nice, be sure to look for nesting hornets, wasps, or bees.
 It’s best not to use a ladder to get at the nests unless the little buggers are inactive, like in the winter months here in Missouri.
 Angered wasps can be like little minions of hell unleashed upon mortals, especially if you’re allergic to their stings, so there is no shame if you decide to call a professional to remove the nests.

 How Much Does Soffit Cost To Replace

 The costs for roof soffit installation typically run approximately $20 to $30 per linear foot.
 Several factors can help determine the cost of your project.
 The dimensions involved for your home, any particular difficulties that may be involved (such as unique construction), as well as the type of soffit material you choose.
 Water damaged soffit, fascia, sheetrock, and framing material expenses can add up quickly, resulting in up to $5,000 (or more) in repair costs.